 An early photograph around 1858 looking west, from the eastern end of Bourke Street where it meets Spring Street.
 We can see right along Bourke Street out to the western extremities of Melbourne.
 Spring Street runs across the photo in the foreground.
-The lamposts in the foreground belong to Parliament House, commenced building in 1855, and from where Charles Nettleton captured this image.
+The gas lamp posts in the foreground belong to Parliament House, commenced building in 1855.

 All text © HotPress